ct-martin/infra/k3os-bootstrap/nodes/data/README.md

 1. Install K3OS
 2. Upload manifests in the `manifests/` folder to the K3S manifests
 3. Apply the `argo` Kustomization folder

+Secrets should be rotated if the cluster has to be redeployed.